 If you make a claim for housing benefit or the amount of benefit you receive changes, you should keep your Income Management Officer informed.

-If you are employed and in receipt of a low income, you may be entitled to some housing benefit, contact the Housing Benefit section for further details.
+If you are employed and in receipt of a low income, you may be entitled to some Universal Credit to help towards your housing costs.

-If you fail to take any action to get your rent paid and the arrears accrue, the COUNCIL WILL EVICT tenants for non-payment of rent.
+If tenants fail to take any action to get their rent paid and the arrears accrue, the COUNCIL WILL EVICT tenants for non-payment of rent.